 Like Sony’s latest bodies, the A7 III’s AF system also works down to lower light levels than before, down to -3EV with an f2 lens in AFS mode, which makes it feel much more usable in dim conditions compared to the A7 II which autofocused down to -1EV.
 The A7 III also inherits the greatly improved contrast-based AF system of the A7r III with 425 areas compared to the 25 areas of the A7 II and the A9.
 Like all Sony bodies, the A7 III uses various combinations of phase-detect and contrast-based focusing depending on the focusing mode, subject and light levels.
 In line with the latest models, the A7 III’s focusing is also quicker than the previous generation.

 The technology all comes together very effectively in practice.
-Set the A7 III to wide area and it’ll do a good job at locking onto subjects randomly entering the frame – I used this effectively for shooting buggys leaping over sand dunes when I wasn’t completely sure where they’d appear, and it can also work a treat for unpredictable birds in flight; I hope to retest the A7 III for birds in the near future and will update this article accordingly.
+Set the A7 III to wide area and it’ll do a good job at locking onto subjects randomly entering the frame – I used this effectively for shooting buggys leaping over sand dunes when I wasn’t completely sure where they’d appear, and it can also work a treat for unpredictable birds in flight.

-Like most autofocus systems, the A7 III likes to lock-onto the closest subject in the frame, so if it’s becoming confused by ground or surface detail, I’d recommend switching to a zoned area instead, allowing you to concentrate the system on a specific region.
+Like most autofocus systems, the A7 III likes to lock-onto the closest subject in the frame, so if it’s becoming confused by ground or surface detail, I’d recommend switching to a zoned area instead, allowing you to concentrate the system on a specific region; this works well for wildlife like the whale and bird shots above.
 Or if you have a fairly predictable subject, go even tighter with one of the single area AF modes – I’m particularly fond of Sony’s Expand Flexible Spot option which lets you manually position a small area, but allow the camera to also consider a small selection immediately around it.
 This is my preferred option when shooting fairly predictable cyclists, runners and vehicles.

 Here’s some examples: below I deliberately used eye detection to lock-onto the people in the background even though there was a dominant foreground subject the camera would have otherwise gone for.